leogx9r/DiscordCrypt/README.md

 ### Creating a new database

-Every time Discord starts, you will be met with an overlayed prompt seen below:
+Every time Discord starts, you will be met with a prompt seen below:

 ---